 The following bullet points either cover basic information about Music4Life™ or answer questions we frequently get when asked about it.

-Music4Life provides donated and repaired musical instruments at no charge to public school districts for use by students in need.
+Music4Life provides donated-and-repaired musical instruments at no charge for use by the students who attend public schools & are of families in-need.

 - Research shows that students who participate in school-based instrumental music activities do better in math, science, history, literature, international languages, reading, writing, even in computer science, in addition to what it teaches in terms of teamwork and self-discipline.
 Teachers, school nurses and guidance counselors know this as well as anyone.